We Offer Services For:

 Dry Needling is the Western form of acupuncture which is based on the physiological response achieved with evidence based practice to support its use.
 Dry needling is used to eliminate trigger points (taut bands) within a muscle.
 Trigger points and traditional acupuncture points tend to overlap.

 At Back2Balance Physiotherapy Lyndsey trained in traditional acupuncture and has since developed skills in Advanced Dry Needling.
-Louise, Tim and Melanie have all completed training in Advanced Dry Needling.
+Louise, Tim, Melanie and Angie have all completed training in Advanced Dry Needling.

 Running Assessments At Back2Balance